 While medication does a mountain of good for many people, that’s not the end of the story.
 It’s not as simple and cut and dry as taking Adderall or Ritalin and being done with it in some cases.

 There’s a real stigma attached to an ADHD diagnosis, with one study noting, “stigma associated with ADHD can be conceptualized as an underestimated risk factor, affecting treatment adherence, treatment efficacy, symptom aggravation, life satisfaction, and mental well-being of individuals affected by ADHD.
-Public, as well as health professionals’ concepts about ADHD, are highly diverse, setting individuals with an ADHD diagnosis at greater risk to get stigmatized”.
+Public, as well as health professionals’ concepts about ADHD, are highly diverse, setting individuals with an ADHD diagnosis at greater risk of getting stigmatized.”

 In addition, and unrelated to what the drugs are actually designed to treat, both Adderall and Ritalin have a side effect of causing weight loss.
 What starts as the pursuit of slimming down can easily turn into a full-blown stimulant addiction since, from the jump, the medication is being taken for the wrong purpose and not as directed.

-The discomfort of going through withdrawal is a big driver of the cycle of addiction.
-Even if you want to quit, the moment you start to feel the pangs of withdrawal, the choice becomes; work through it or alleviate the discomfort.
-The easier call, and the path of least resistance, is to just kill the irritation, pain and distress by taking more Adderall or Ritalin.
+The discomfort of going through withdrawal is a significant driver of the cycle of addiction.
+Even if you want to quit, the moment you start to feel the pangs of withdrawal, the choice becomes: work through it or alleviate the discomfort.
+The easier call, and the path of least resistance, is to just kill the irritation, pain, and distress by taking more Adderall or Ritalin.

-That seems like a net positive in the long run but for those currently taking stimulants, especially if they’re not being used as prescribed, the risk of substance abuse and Adderall and Ritalin addiction is very much present and real.
-Misuses to be aware of in addition to taking Adderall or Ritalin in a way or a dosage other than prescribed are taking someone else’s meds or taking them exclusively to get high.
+That seems like a net positive in the long run.
+However, for those currently taking stimulants, especially if they’re not being used as prescribed, the risk of substance abuse and Adderall and Ritalin addiction is very much present and real.
+Misuses to be aware of, in addition to taking Adderall or Ritalin in a way or a dosage other than prescribed, are taking someone else’s meds or taking them exclusively to get high.

 After all, stimulants like Adderall and Ritalin work by increasing the activity of the brain chemicals dopamine and norepinephrine.
-Dopamine is a neurotransmitter that’s closely associated with pleasure, movement and attention as well as integral in the reinforcement of rewarding behavior while norepinephrine affects blood vessels, blood pressure and heart rate, blood sugar and breathing.
+Dopamine is a neurotransmitter that’s closely associated with pleasure, movement, and attention, as well as integral in the reinforcement of rewarding behavior.
+Norepinephrine affects blood vessels, blood pressure, heart rate, blood sugar, and breathing.

-The euphoria that accompanies dopamine can very much lead to a person chasing that feeling.
+The euphoria that accompanies dopamine can very much lead a person to chase that feeling.

-Also, as you likely noticed at the top, one of the active ingredients in Adderall is amphetamine which is indeed related chemically to methamphetamine.
+Also, one of the active ingredients in Adderall is amphetamine, which is related chemically to methamphetamine.
 Although there is some similarity in effects, meth is nonetheless far more powerful and brings with it more dangerous side effects.

-As for Ritalin, or methylphenidate, it can become addictive when taken in excessive amounts and used either intranasal (snorted) and intravenous (injected).
-In fact, when snorted the effects are similar to those of cocaine.
+As for Ritalin, or methylphenidate, it can become addictive when taken in excessive amounts and used either intranasal (snorted) or intravenous (injected).
+In fact, when snorted, the effects are similar to those of cocaine.

 Seeing as how they’re both stimulants, the warning signs for Ritalin and Adderall addiction are similar: